Friday, February 3, 2017

 Every day beautiful women reach out to me.
 On Facebook, wanting to be friends.
-I ignore them because I know they are really just overseas scam artists using swiped photos as bait, trolling for lonely men so out of touch that they don't pause to ask themselves why a 24-year-old fashion model noticed them from the wide sweep of the internet.
+I ignore them because I know they are really just overseas scam artists using swiped photos as bait, trolling for lonely men so out of touch that they don't pause to ask themselves why a 24-year-old fashion model noticed them in the wide sweep of the internet..

 But countless men aren't savvy enough to ask that question, and so spend untold millions supporting fiancees who don't exist, or paying blackmail after sexting their supposed online gal pals.
 The internet is a masked ball for fraudsters.

 Not that we needed the internet.
 Those with long memories might recall "The Land of Chonda-Za," where semi-nude "angels" frolicked and men would "have all their wishes and dreams fulfilled."
 Provided they paid a membership fee and worked their way up the ranks of worth by paying even more.
 A mid-1980s scam concocted by one Donald S. Lowry of Bettendorf, Iowa.
 The garden of delights was located north of the Quad Cities, of all places.
 There being no internet yet, Lowry sent out mass mailings.